-I bought a fantastic Christmas recipe book by Josceline Dimbleby many years ago, long before Delia, Jamie or Nigella brought a seasonal one out, and I still turn to it every year.
-It’s battered, stained and well thumbed and, although some recipes and tips are a little dated by today’s standards, most are still much loved family favourites.
-This delicious gratin dish is perfect for turkey leftovers and I even make it with leftover chicken at other times during the year as I enjoy it so much.
+I bought a brilliant Christmas recipe book by Josceline Dimbleby many years ago, long before Delia, Jamie or Nigella brought a seasonal one out, and I still turn to it every year.
+It’s battered, stained and well-thumbed and, although some recipes and tips are a little dated by today’s standards, most are still much-loved family favourites.
+This delicious gratin dish is perfect for turkey leftovers and I even make it with leftover chicken at other times during the year as we enjoy it so much.
+The recipe serves 4 but you can just scale it up or down according to how much leftover turkey or chicken you have spare.

-- A large, shallow ovenproof dish, lightly greased with butter
+- A large, shallow ovenproof gratin dish, lightly greased with butter

-- 1Kg boneless turkey meat, cooked and chopped into large chunks
+- 600g boneless turkey or chicken, cooked and chopped into large chunks

 - 125g flaked or split whole almonds, cooked until golden in 20g butter